 I’ve often looked at resolutions as a way to resolve something.
 Stop doing something in your life or change something in your life.

-As both a resolution and a goal have a focus on achieving results you can see how they are interlinked.
+As both a resolution and a goal focus on achieving results, you can see how they are interlinked.

 The 10 most common New Year resolutions.

 Most people each year set common New Year resolutions like;

 - Save money

 - Quit smoking

 - Live a more fulfilling life

 Thrown in the mix of New Year resolutions are goals like starting your own business, writing a book or starting a blog or podcast.
 As you can see, goals and resolutions are similar, yet the thought process is different.
 Setting meaningful long-term goals that help you and others is not a spur-of-the-moment thought.

 I’ve found it so much more positive to think of achieving something than stopping something.
 This is why I prefer to plan goals over set resolutions.Angie@lifestyleanytime